HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 The backup task completed or being executed are displayed on the Backup Task page.

-- **Backup sequence number**: unique identification of each backup task
+- **Backup sequence number:** unique identification of each backup task
-- **Task type**: displays whether the backup task is a manual backup or a scheduled backup
+- **Task type:** displays whether the backup task is a manual backup or a scheduled backup
-- **Backup type**: displays whether the backup task is an incremental backup or a complete backup
+- **Backup type:** displays whether the backup task is an incremental backup or a complete backup
-- **LogicDB**: displays which LogicDB are to be backed up
+- **LogicDB:** displays which LogicDB are to be backed up
-- **Start time**: displays the start time of backup task
+- **Start time:** displays the start time of backup task
-- **End time**: displays the end time of the backup task.
+- **End time:** displays the end time of the backup task.
 If the backup task is not completed, the expected end time will be displayed
-- **Total time consumption**: displays the time consumption of backup task
+- **Total time consumption:** displays the time consumption of backup task
-- **Backup status**: displays the status of the current backup task, including backup failed, backup invalid, backup completed, backup in progress, cancelling, manually cancelled, automatically cancelled, and delayed.
+- **Backup status:** displays the status of the current backup task, including backup failed, backup invalid, backup completed, backup in progress, cancelling, manually cancelled, automatically cancelled, and delayed.
 The backup task being executed will display the backup progress in the form of progress bar.
-- **Operation**: click "details" to display the backup details of the current backup task, failure reason, etc.
+- **Operation:** click "details" to display the backup details of the current backup task, failure reason, etc.

 Failed and invalid backup will be displayed in the backup list with the ![](assets/hotdb-management/image344.png)and ![](assets/hotdb-management/image345.png)marks.
 When moving the mouse cursor to them, the specific reason will be displayed.